-The primary function of the Education Department within the philosophy of the University is to provide a teaching-learning environment wherein students acquire a liberal and professional education.
+The primary function of the Education Department, within the philosophy of the University, is to provide a teaching-learning environment wherein students acquire a liberal and professional education.
 Realization of this function is sought by combining academic subject area courses, specialized studies, and professional education.
 Students are provided opportunities to increase their knowledge, to gain insight into the growth of young children and adolescents, to develop competence in teaching, to formulate a sound philosophy of education, and to realize the need for continuous professional growth.

-A student may choose a program that leads to teacher certification in Early Childhood (EC)-

-Grade 6 Generalist; Grades 4-8 Generalist, English/Language Arts and Reading, Social Studies, or Mathematics; and a Bilingual Supplement is available for EC-6 or 4-8; Grades 7-12 English/Language Arts and Reading, Mathematics, History, Social Studies or Science; Grades EC-12 Spanish.
+A student may choose a program that leads to teacher certification in Early Childhood (EC)-Grade 6 Generalist; Grades 4-8 Generalist, English/Language Arts and Reading, Social Studies, or Mathematics; and a Bilingual Supplement is available for EC-6 or 4-8.
+Students may also choose a certification for Grades 7-12 English/Language Arts and Reading, Mathematics, History, Social Studies or Science and EC-12 Spanish.
 Full program description and requirements are listed in this section.
-It is the responsibility of the student to request a degree plan at the beginning of the program, to follow it closely, and to complete all the requirements for the degree, as well as all requirements for teacher certification.
-Students seeking certification must pass the TExES exam in their teaching field and in Professional Education Methodology (PPR).
-Students seeking to take the TExES examination must meet and complete all departmental requirements.
+It is the responsibility of the student to request an official degree plan at the beginning of the program, to follow it closely, and to complete all the requirements for the degree, as well as all teacher certification.
+Students seeking certification must pass the appropriate content TExES exam and the Pedagogy and Professional Responsibilities (PPR).

-Steps to Traditional Teacher Certification at SRSU RGC
+Steps to Traditional Teacher Certification at SRSU MRGC

-- Complete the Core Curriculum hours with at least a 2.5 Grade Point Average (GPA). - Decide what grade level (EC-6, 4-8, 7-12) to teach; if 7-12, content area also needs to be determined. - Fill out "Application for Baccalaureate Degree Plan" and submit to Education Department (or if 7-12, submit to the appropriate content area department). - Follow degree plan and keep track of progress towards degree. - After taking at least 21 hours in the "Academic Support Area" of the degree plan with at least a 2.5 GPA, fill out an "Application for Admission to the Teacher Education Program" and submit to the Education Department. - After acceptance into the Teacher Education Program, take the Professional Education courses on the degree plan. - Complete 30-hour observation requirement for student teaching admission. - Within the last semester of the Professional Education courses, apply for student teaching by filling out the "Application for Admission to Student Teaching" form and submit to the Education Department. - Purchase and complete required test preparation. - Pass appropriate TExES exams. - Complete all degree requirements, graduate, and let the Certification Officer at SRSU RGC (Education Department) know that the fee for certification has been paid (through TEA) and student is ready to be recommended for certification.
-When all certification requirements have been verified by the Certification Officer, the student will be recommended for certification to TEA (State Board for Educator Certification).
+- Complete the Core Curriculum hours with at least a 2.5 Grade Point Average (GPA). - Decide what grade level (EC-6, 4-8, 7-12) to teach; if 7-12, content area also needs to be determined.

+- Fill out "Application for Baccalaureate Degree Plan" and submit to Education Department (or if 7-12, submit to the appropriate content area department). - Follow degree plan and keep track of progress towards degree. - After meeting the minimum hour requirement in the "Academic Support Area" of the degree plan with at least a 2.5 GPA, fill out an "Application for Admission to the Teacher Education Program" and submit to the Education Department.
+Additional requirements for Teacher Education can be found in this section. - After formal admission into the Teacher Education Program, complete required Professional Education courses. - Seek test approval for the content certification exam from the certification and testing coordinator.
+Passing the content exam is a requirement for student teaching placement. - Complete 30-hour observation requirement for student teaching placement. - Within the last semester of the Professional Education courses, apply for student teaching by filling out the "Application for Admission to Student Teaching" form and submit to the Education Department. - Seek test approval for the PPR exam from the certification and testing coordinator. - Complete all degree requirements, graduate, and apply for certification.
+When all certification requirements have been verified by the Certification Officer, the student will be recommended to TEA for certification.